-If you share the skepticism of the Show Me State's natives, you'll want to take a closer look at your options before choosing a Missouri law school.
-Although there are only four American Bar Association (ABA) accredited law schools in the state, the options are all very high quality and offer different opportunities.
+Although there are only four American Bar Association (ABA) accredited law schools in Missouri, the options are all very high quality and offer different opportunities.

 The following article provides an overview of your Missouri law school options, highlighting some aspects of each school to help guide your research.

-Saint Louis University School of Law - SLU has a highly ranked health law program and has a journal, externship program, and center devoted to health law studies.
-The school's location in downtown St. Louis may be attractive to those interested in studying close by the courts and businesses that may later employ them.
-Although marginally more affordable than Wash U, SLU is among the more expensive law schools in Missouri.
+SLU School of Law has a highly ranked health law program and has a journal, externship program, and center devoted to health law studies.
+The school's location in downtown St. Louis may attract those interested in studying close by the courts and businesses that may later employ them.

 Get More Law School Guidance